dwest922/music_features_analysis_project/README.md

 Load dataset from a local .csv file using Pandas.

 **Transform:**
-Check and convert data types.
+Checked and convert data types column by column.
-Clean data by removing incomplete entries.
+Clean data by dropping and removing incomplete entries into a cleaned dataset.
-Add decade feature derived from release year.
+Make a "decade" column using the release year column.
-Generate basic statistics and analytics.
+Generated basic descriptive statistics and visual analytics.

 **Load:**
-Save the cleaned DataFrame as `cleanedmusicdata.csv` for analysis
+Save the cleaned DataFrame as `cleanedmusicdata.csv` for analysis.

 ## Data Analysis and Visualisation